nwalters512/wildrank-android/README.md

 If the functionality you want isn't provided by any of the included widgets, you can make your own view that implements ```IJSONSerializable```.
 See any of the included views for an example of how such a class should behave.

 Each defined view in the XML layout files should provide a ```key``` and ```label``` attribute.
-The lable is used (obviously) as a lable for the view.
+The label is used (obviously) as a lable for the view.
 The key is used to tell the framework how to store the value when the match results are saved.
 It should consist of a hyphenated string of levels in a JSON object hierarchy.
 For instance, a view with a key of ```autonomous-hot_high``` would be saved as the following JSON object:

 ```json
 {
     "autonomous": {